We have condensed key facts and other important information about Annington into short, easy-to-read chapters.

 ARHL assists DIO with the management of 78 long-term voids that are let to the general public.

-ARHL currently outsources the day to day management of its rental portfolio to Touchstone Corporate Property Services Ltd based in Bath.
+ARHL currently outsources the day to day management of its rental portfolio to Touchstone Corporate Property Services Ltd and PRSim (part of LSL).

 Annington Developments Ltd (ADL) will appraise opportunities for acquisition, infill or wholesale redevelopment on all sites.
 ADL aims to maximise added value through planning consent where appropriate.
 Thereafter, ADL will either sell the land, carry out infrastructure works and build out or partner with developers and house builders if there is demonstrable added value and benefit in doing so.

-Annington is building over 200 units at Carterton in Oxfordshire and Allington in Wiltshire.
+Annington is building over 200 units at Carterton in Oxfordshire, Little Thetford in Cambridgeshire and Allington in Wiltshire.

 It has joint ventures with Countryside Properties plc on sites at Colchester (261 homes) and Mill Hill (395 homes) and participates in a large partnership development at Mill Hill in London (up to 2,200 homes).

 The Annington Trust was established in 1996 "for the benefit of service families living on the patch", with the objective of sponsoring community activities and projects.
-Since then, the Trustees have disbursed over £700,000 to support over 450 projects.
-The grants have varied from a few hundred pounds for pre-school activities or sports clubs, to major awards of several thousand pounds.
+Since then, the Trustees have disbursed over £748,186 to support over 480 projects.
+The grants have varied from a few hundred pounds to major awards of several thousand pounds.

-Reading Force - supports the social, emotional and mental wellbeing of Forces families through the experience of shared reading by providing free books and reading scrapbooks to members of the Forces and their families.
-The scheme also includes Veterans, Reservists and Former Forces partners and children.
-Annington's donation of £75,000 over the next three years (from 2018) has allowed the charity to recruit its very first Ambassador for Scotland.
+Reading Force supports the social, emotional and mental wellbeing of Forces families through the experience of shared reading.
+Our three year commitment of £100K has allowed the charity to recruit its very first Ambassador for Scotland.

 Pending release (terminated by MOD): 240